Danny Coulombe: New York Yankees (second stint)

-On August 31, 2019, Coulombe signed a minor league deal with the New York Yankees.
-He became a free agent following the 2019 season.
+On August 31, 2019, Coulombe signed a minor league contract to return to the New York Yankees organization.
+He elected free agency following the season on November 4.

 Minnesota Twins

-On January 26, 2020, Coulombe signed a minor league deal with the Minnesota Twins.
-On August 22, 2020, Coulombe was selected to the major leagues.
-That day, Coulombe threw two shutout innings of relief in his first major league appearance since 2018.
-Coulombe was designated for assignment on August 28.
-He elected free agency on October 13, 2020.
-On November 17, 2020, Coulombe resigned with the Twins on a minor league contract.
+On January 26, 2020, Coulombe signed a minor league contract with the Minnesota Twins organization.
+He was not assigned to a minor league affiliate after the minor league season was cancelled as a result of the COVID-19 pandemic.
+On August 22, the Twins selected Coulombe to their major league roster.
+That day, Coulombe threw two shutout innings of relief against the Kansas City Royals in his first major league appearance since 2018.
+Coulombe was designated for assignment on August 28 following the promotion of Juan Minaya.
+He elected free agency on October 13.